little-eyes/little-eyes.github.io/_posts/2013-11-07-The-First-Explore-of-Ceph.md

 		Private IP: 10.185.65.179
 		Hostname: ip-10-185-65-179

 One thing we need to pay attention is the **hostname**, because Ceph heavily relies on the hostname instead of IP address.
 So figure the hostname of an instance is the most important thing.
 When you create the instance, you will associate it with a security group and a private key.
-The security group needs to allows all TCP connections, so you may need to add ``All TCPs'' into your security group's inbound rules.
+The security group needs to allows all TCP connections, so you may need to add "All TCPs" into your security group's inbound rules.

 Next, login to the `node-admin` through the SSH with the following command.